Matex600/social-edit-matt/README.md

   ![User-Stories](documentation/readme_images/epics_userstories.PNG)

-  * I have taken an Agile approach to making my user stories and epics, I would like to greatly expand on this approach in future projects as I gain experience.
+  * I have taken an Agile approach to make my user stories and epics, I would like to greatly expand on this approach in future projects as I gain experience.

   ![AgileProject](documentation/readme_images/projectAgile.PNG)